So underrated!

 How do I get to Tirana?

 Tirana is easy to access by air, as it houses the only international airport in Albania.
 There are regular flights from several cities in the UK, and they’re generally pretty affordable too.
 You can't get to Tirana by train, as the station was demolished in 2013 and is yet to be rebuilt.
-However, there are options to drive to Tirana or travel by coach from cities in Albania.
+However, there are options to drive to Tirana or travel by bus around Albania.

 Where should I stay in Tirana?